“You don’t forget your youth and you can feed off it for a very long time. Forever.”Bryan Ferry

 One holiday took us to the Fountaine Pajot factory near La Rochelle, France.
 The French are extremely clever at turning every last inch of space available within the tight confines of a boat into something functional.
-Their boats generally sail well, are well constructed (particularly the pre-2003-ish models which are still in high demand), heavily marketed and pricey.
+Their boats generally sail well, are well constructed, heavily marketed and pricey.
 We returned to Mongolia.

 At the Fountaine Pajot factory in 2013

 There is truth in “the more you have the more you need”.
 I was paring down my life at this time, looking for more life, with less things.
 It felt good.
 I was wary of tying up a lot of money, unnecessarily, in a shiny new catamaran.
 Would the pleasure be short-lived and would I just end up with a dose of buyers remorse?
 What if Zaya didn’t go for it?
 A production catamaran felt like a modern plastic appliance.
 It was overkill and just didn’t fit in with my beliefs around sailing and simply living.